Uber sued over lack of wheelchair-accessible cars in D.C.

 UberWAV, one of two services Uber offers for riders with disabilities, connects riders to other handicapped vehicles already on the road.
 But an investigation conducted by the Equal Rights Center found that riders using that option waited an average eight times longer (as much as 44 minutes) for an accessible vehicle compared to Uber's standard service.
 They also paid up to twice as much in fares.

 Uber itself "actively" discourages its drivers from operating accessible vehicles, the suit says.
-That's because its requirements for UberX vehicles in D.C. include that there must be four seats available in a car (in addition to the driver), prohibiting some handicapped-enabled cars from being added to its fleet, Equal Rights Center executive director Marilyn Ford told CNN Tech.
+That's because its requirements for UberX vehicles in D.C. include that there must be four seats available in a car (in addition to the driver), prohibiting some handicapped-enabled cars from being added to its fleet, Equal Rights Center executive director Melvina Ford told CNN Tech.

 In one instance, a driver was told he could not drive for Uber using his wheelchair-accessible van, so he traded it in for a standard car, the suit claims.